bfirsh/django-shorturls/README.rst

 Most code was originally by Simon Willison; see https://simonwillison.net/2009/Apr/11/revcanonical/ for details.
 Improved slightly and packaged by Jacob Kaplan-Moss.
+Currently maintained by Ben Firshman.

 Patches welcome: http://github.com/bfirsh/django-shorturls